 Designed to provide a broad overview of culture within the Southern Cone, Contemporary Issues in Chile and Latin America introduces you to important political, sociological, and environmental issues in the region—themes that you will pursue through various courses during the semester.
 The seminar consists of field study, lectures, site visits, and guest speakers both before and during the regular semester.
 The guided field study includes travel to urban and rural areas in Uruguay, Chile, and Argentina.

 Housing in Santiago is provided by a local host family, and only one student will live with each family, which will facilitate immersion, allow you to practice your Spanish and gain insight into Latin American culture and lifestyles.
 Graduate students have the option to live independently.

-The cost of the SU Santiago program includes SU tuition and a program fee.
+The cost of the Syracuse Santiago program includes Syracuse tuition and a program fee.
 Financial aid is available.
 For a complete breakdown of costs, we have prepared a budget sheet (Santiago Planning Budget 2017-18.pdf) for students and their families.

 |Term||Year||App Deadline||Decision Date||Start Date||End Date|

 |NOTE: Dates are subject to change pending release of local university's calendar.|